haxwithaxe/certdeploy/CONTRIBUTING.md

    You can also use [tox] to run several other pre-configured tasks in the repository.
 Try `tox -av` to see a list of the available checks.

+   The pytest tests are split into tests that test the code and tests that test the docker images.
+There will be "skipped" tests unless calling pytest directly.

 ### Submit your contribution